nf-core/tools/README.md

 ### Bioconda

-You can install `nf-core/tools` using [bioconda](https://bioconda.github.io/recipes/nf-core/README.html).
+You can install `nf-core/tools` from [bioconda](https://bioconda.github.io/recipes/nf-core/README.html).

 First, install conda and configure the channels to use bioconda (see the [bioconda documentation](https://bioconda.github.io/user/install.html)).